Winnie09/Wenpin_Hou/pages/grant.md

 title: Grant
 ---

+We greatly appreciate the support from the following funding sources for our projects.

 **R35GM150887**, NIH/NIGMS, 9/2023-8/2028

 * Title: Methods for inferring and analyzing gene regulatory networks using single-cell multiomics and spatial genomics data